readthedocs/tutorial-template/docs/source/index.rst

 .. note::

    This project is under active development.
+This is a test for yaml config

 Contents
 --------